 How To Use Pinterest For Your Blog:

 In the past, I relied on two tools to drive traffic to my blog using Pinterest.
 Those two tools were Tailwind and BoardBooster.

 If you are a new blogger you may not have heard of BoardBooster at all, and that’s because they no longer exist.

-BoardBooster were never an affiliated partner of Pinterest, and earlier in 2018 Pinterest came down hard on any account that used BoardBooster to automate their pinning schedule.
+BoardBooster was never an affiliated partner of Pinterest, and earlier in 2018 Pinterest came down hard on any account that used BoardBooster to automate their pinning schedule.
 Hundreds, maybe even thousands, of accounts were suspended including mine, and many people were not able to get their account reinstated.

 Once Pinterest made it clear that the suspensions were related to BoardBooster, everyone started jumping ship.
 Soon after, BoardBooster closed their doors for good.

 It’s a bit of a shame because BoardBooster had some really useful features, but thankfully, Tailwind is starting to implement those features into their own schedule.

 The only tool I now use to help drive traffic to my blog using Pinterest is therefore Tailwind.

 Tailwind is a Pinterest-affiliated scheduling service that allows you to schedule your own pins and other pins to your own boards and to group boards you are a member of.
 As an associated partner of Pinterest, the likelihood of having your account blacklisted for using an automated pinning service is obviously dramatically reduced.